-Don’t force your baby to feed from a bottle too much, and only feed them enough milk until they let you know that they’ve had enough.
+Don’t force your baby to feed on a bottle too much, and only feed them enough milk until they let you know that they’ve had enough.
 This needs to be a smooth transition, so your child will be more likely to rebel if they aren’t enjoying their bottle in the early stages.
-They may not take much milk, but even a few sips is a triumph!
+They may not take much milk, but even a few sips are a triumph!

 What To Do If Your Baby Is Resisting; dealing with baby bottle refusal

 If you are struggling to get your baby to make the transition from breast to bottle, there are some techniques that could help.

 I’ve transitioned 3 babies to combination feeding successfully using these methods, and my last baby took a bottle when necessary.